Shriya Shah-Klorfine: Legacy

-In a 2012 documentary, Bob McKeown travels to Nepal and pieces together what happened, including video of Shah-Klorfine's final hours on Everest.
+In 2012 Canadian journalist Bob McKeown travelled to Nepal with the goal of piecing together what happened.
+He released a documentary on the subject of his investigation which included video of Shah-Klorfine's final hours on Everest.

 Shah-Klorfine has been noted as a case of the pros and cons of risk taking.
-The Vancouver Sun noted that dangerous adventures can offer achievement but that danger can also result in death.
-An Everest summiter who was Canadian noted the cruel dangers of mountain climbing.
+The Vancouver Sun noted that dangerous adventures can offer achievement, but that danger can also result in death.
+An Everest summiteer who was Canadian noted the cruel dangers of mountain climbing.

 Another analysis questioned the common sense of a novice going with an inexperienced guiding firm, also noting that there has been an increase in "tourists" attempting to summit mountains like Everest to seek glory despite their lack of ability.
-Widely resented by professional mountaineers, the "tourists" are seen as clogging out routes and being a potential danger to themselves and others while their self-promotional behaviour also violates alpine traditions.
+Widely resented by professional mountaineers, the "tourists" are seen as clogging out routes and being a potential danger to themselves and others, while their self-promotional behaviour also violates alpine traditions.